jimmykaiser/coronavirus-data/index.md

+## Citywide Positivity Rate in the Past Week

+As of September 29, 2020, New York performed 29,272 tests per day on average over the previous seven days, of which 441 were positive, an average positivity rate of 1.5%.

 ## Positivity Rate in the Past Week by Neighborhood

-As of 09/29/2020, New York performed 29,272 tests per day on average over the previous seven days, of which 441 were positive, an average positivity rate of 150.0%.

 {% include_relative nyc-positivity.html%}